firefly-iii/firefly-iii/readme.md

 * Lots of math because we all love it.

 ### Who is it for?
 This application is for people who want to track their finances, keep an eye on their money **without having to upload their financial records to the cloud**.
+You're a bit tech-savvy, you like open source software and you don't mind tinkering with (self-hosted) servers.

 ## Get started
 There are many ways to run Firefly III